• 5 min read

 Vehicle Requirements Checklist:

-• License Plates: Two license plates must be securely attached to the front and back of the vehicle (a single valid temporary or out-of-state plate is also acceptable).
+• License Plates: Valid license plates must be securely attached to the vehicle.

 • Working Lights: Headlights, taillights, brake lights, and all turn signals must be functional.